-"It's hard to give up one's brother," she said, faltering, "even for a great and a holy and a
+'It's hard to give up one's brother,' she said, faltering, 'even for a great and a holy and a righteous cause, Owen.'

-righteous cause, Owen."

-"I suppose so," Owen answered.
-"Though till now I never thought of it.
-And even now it's never of myself I think, of course.
+'I suppose so,' Owen answered.
+'Though, till now, I never thought of it.
+And even now, it's never of myself I think, of course.
 I'm too much of a Russian for that, I hope.
-It's of Ione on the one hand-and on the other, of Mr. Hayward."
+It's of Ione, on the one hand-and on the other, of Mr. Hayward.

-"It would kill him," Sacha said, clinching
+'It would kill him,' Sacha said, clenching her hand as

-her hand as she spoke.
+she spoke.

-"If I refused to shoo-to go into the diplomatic service?"
+'If I refused to-to go into the diplomatic service?'
 Owen corrected himself quickly.
-"But I'd never dream of that, Sacha.
-It would be wicked, unnatural."
-"I'm not so sure as to its wickedness," Sacha replied, very white.
-"Why, Sacha, you know I owe him everything!"
+'But I'd never dream of that, Sacha.
+It would be wicked, unnatural.'

+'I'm not so sure as to its wickedness,' Sacha replied,

+very white.

+'Why, Sacha, you know I owe him everything.'
 Sacha touched a hair or two with real paint.

-"If I were you," she said, with decision, "I'd talk it all over-with the person most concerned."
-"Who?
-Mr. Hayward!"
-"Mr. Hayward!
-No, no, my dear boy!
-Ione, Ione."
+'If I were you,' she said with decision, 'I'd talk it all over with the person most concerned.'

+'Who?
+Mr. Hayward?'

+'Mr. Hayward!
+No, no, my dear boy-Ione, Ione?
 Owen drew back, all alarmed.

-"But . . .
-I'd have to tell her everything," he said.
+'But-I'd have to tell her everything,' ne said.

-"She knows everything already."
+'She knows everything already.'

-"How can you tell?"
+'How can you tell?'

-"I feel sure of it.
+'I feel sure of it.
 And she said so to you yesterday.
 I could see it in her face.
-Talk it

-rly. ther,'' she said, l a holy and a

-red.
-"Though And even now ourse.
-I'm too be.
-It's of Ione other, of Mr.

-said, clinching

-the diplomatic quickly.
-"But .
-It would be

-edness,'' Sacha

-we him everyth real paint.

-1 decision, "I'd ost concerned." ear boy!
-Ione, r everything," said so to you face.
-Talk it over with her first, and then go and have it out with Mr. Hayward afterward."
+Talk it over with her first, and then go and have it out with Mr. Hayward afterwards.'

 Owen hesitated.
-In the night he had said to himself a thousand times he must never, never, never see Ione again.
+In the night he had said to himself a thousand times he must never, never, never see Ions again.
 And now, at the first shot, he was abandoning the citadel.

-"Where is she?" he asked, faltering.
-Alas for the stuff a Nihilist should be made of!
-"In the kitchen, no doubt," Sacha answered.
-"Go out there and call her."
+'Where is she?' he asked, faltering.
+Alas for the stuff

+a Nihilist should be made of!

+'In the kitchen, no doubt,' Sacha answered.
+'Go out

+there and call her.'

 And Owen, all on fire, feeling a consciousness of wild guilt, yet a burning delight that he might speak to Ione, went out and called her.

 CHAPTER XXV.